 - Automation might make the job easier, but it still requires human oversight in order to function properly.
 Therefore, it’s critical to determine if the end result is worth the investment in automation technology.
 If it’s not, then perhaps it’s time to look at outsourcing as a viable alternative.

 - If you use multiple automated solutions, they have to play nice for them to provide any real benefit for your business.
-COMPANYNAME can help you make this happen.
+Reciprocal Technologies can help you make this happen.

 - Your employees might feel like automation is taking their jobs, but this isn’t necessarily the case.
 It’s designed to help your employees more effectively do their jobs.
 Make sure you adequately explain this to them to minimize pushback.